Please Burn Down My House!

 Similar to those seeking a rush from substances or sex even, my excitement came from stuff.
 This included mats, rugs and sometimes even appliances to match the new décor – not to mention the bathroom stuff!
 I am notorious for buying things for the bathroom.

-During one of my many moves, in 2008 when this post was first written, I was in the last throes of another move.
-This time it was relocating from Edmonton to Calgary, Alberta.
+During one of my many moves after finding the perfect place for me out of all the Homes For Sale In Davenport FL, in 2008 when this post was first written, I was in the last throes of another move.
+This time it was relocating from Edmonton to Davenport, Florida.
 Work was taking me away to another city.

 For someone who has moved twice on the same street in less than two years, one would think it would be painless.
 Wrong!